-The kBox caters to these needs by providing a multi-exercise device that can provide general strengthening as well as sport specific drills.
+The kBox and the kPulley cater to these needs by providing multi-exercise devices that can provide general strengthening as well as sport-specific drills.

 Triathletes are unique athletes in that they require the lower body strength of an Olympic cyclist, the endurance of a long-distance runner as well as the upper body strength of an elite swimmer.

-Runners can suffer from overuse injuries that can occur with many kilometres pounding the pavement.
-The kBox offers a low impact alternative with the same strength and endurance advantages.
-The same benefit can be gained by swimmers during dry land flywheel training, avoiding such overuse injuries such as shoulder impingement, rotator cuff tendonitis and bursitis.
+Runners can suffer from overuse injuries that can occur with many kilometers pounding the pavement.
+The kBox and the kPulley offer low impact alternatives with the same strength and endurance advantages.
+The same benefit can be gained by swimmers during dry land flywheel training, avoiding such overuse injuries such as shoulder impingement, rotator cuff tendonitis, and bursitis.

 Flywheel training provides a great option for strengthening the muscles of the rotator cuff, vital for swimming as well as training both heavy compound lifts for explosive leg strength and isolated muscle drills.
-The versatility of having a unit which is portable enough to travel between training and competition venues or simply to use at home, makes it an ideal training tool.
+The versatility of having a unit that is portable enough to travel between training and competition venues or simply to use at home makes the kBox an ideal training tool.

-The kBox can be used for general strength and conditioning training or rehabilitation as well as during pre-event warm up.
+The kBox and the kPulley can be used for general strength and conditioning training or rehabilitation as well as during pre-event warm-ups.

-By incorporating flywheel training with the kBox to perform a small but significant amount of strength and conditioning, triathletes are able to complement their main training load and reap the benefits without placing further strain on their bodies.
+By incorporating flywheel training with the kBox and the kPulley to perform a small but significant amount of strength and conditioning, triathlete teams are able to complement their main training load and reap the benefits without placing further strain on their bodies.

-The kBox provides a training unit that can improve endurance and specifically core strength, a quality that is especially important in order to maintain correct posture on a bike, which can worsen when fatigued.
-It can target explosive speed for transitions and overtaking other competitors and help to improve efficiency of movement and decrease fatigue.
+The kBox and kPulley provide training units that can improve endurance and specifically core strength, a quality that is especially important in order to maintain correct posture on a bike, which can worsen when fatigued.
+It can target explosive speed for transitions and overtaking other competitors and help to improve the efficiency of movement and decrease fatigue.